thorvg/thorvg/README.md

 Please note that in highly dynamic content—such as fast-paced games or full-screen animations where nearly all objects change every frame—partial rendering provides little to no benefit and may even introduce minor overhead.
 In these scenarios, full-scene rendering is typically the better choice.
 For a practical showcase, visit [this page](https://hermet.github.io/partial-test/) demonstrating a performance comparison of partial rendering using ThorVG's software renderer.<br />

 ### Render Backends
-Today, ThorVG provides its own implementation of multiple render-backend engines, allowing you to choose the one that best suits your app and system preferences.
+Today, ThorVG provides its own implementation of multiple rendering backends, allowing you to choose the one that best suits your application and target platform.
 <br/>

 - CPU/SIMD (Software)